 Scenario: You have triplets Stan, Stacy, and Starla, and you want to save for each child’s college education.

 Since all of your children are the same age and will likely be attending college at the same time, it makes sense to have separate accounts for each child.
 Contributions are simple, as you can contribute equally to each 529 plan and expect to see similar growth.
-You can also avoid the gift tax, by contributing $15,000 ($30,000 if husband and wife contribute $15,000 individually to each child).
+You can also avoid the gift tax, by contributing $15,000 per student ($30,000 if each spouse contributes $15,000 individually to each child).

 Benefits of Having Multiple Accounts